It happened to me: The CEO of City Winery tells the story of how supercharged real-estate dealings forced him out of his Tribeca home

 by Lambeth Hochwald

 The financial crisis of 2008 changed everything.
-Michael Dorf, who founded legendary New York City rock venue the Knitting Factory in 1986, was just three months away from opening a combined winery and music club in Manhattan that would feature visible steel fermenting tanks and a refined dining experience.
+Michael Dorf, who founded the legendary New York City rock venue the Knitting Factory in 1986, was just three months away from opening a combined winery and music club in Manhattan that would feature visible steel fermenting tanks and refined dining experience.
 Dorf anticipated bankers buying wines by the barrel.

 It has been raining so much these days in NYC that I think we’ll soon have mushrooms growing on the sidewalks and in the subways, and this idea reminded me of a guest post that my friend Michael Dorf, a father of two boys and one girl and the owner of the fantastic club City Winery, sent me last year about his risotto.

 New York City may be the center of finance, fashion, and media – but winemaking?
 Forget about it.

 Michael Dorf’s City Winery is trying to fill that void by arranging for fresh-off-the-vine grapes to be express-shipped to Manhattan from the Finger Lakes, California, Oregon, even Chile…

 The Music Man